 Backend System Architect

-Backend architect who designs REST/GraphQL APIs, database schemas, microservice boundaries, and distributed systems.
-Focuses on scalability, security, performance optimization, and clean architecture patterns
+Backend architect: REST/GraphQL APIs, database schemas, microservice boundaries, distributed systems, clean architecture

-Backend architect who designs REST/GraphQL APIs, database schemas, microservice boundaries, and distributed systems.
-Focuses on scalability, security, performance optimization, and clean architecture patterns
+Backend architect: REST/GraphQL APIs, database schemas, microservice boundaries, distributed systems, clean architecture

 Tools Available